Abdelrhman-Yasser/PIXI/README.md

 # PIXI

-It's Qt based desktop image processing application .
+An image processing apllication implemented in c++ and Qt ,apllication supports zooming,croping,rotation and many other features.